Skip to main content

 • Clarification of Terminology: Subsequent Entries: Replace references to “subsequent entry” in various Rules sections with synonymous terms to avoid any confusion with the new definition of “Subsequent Entry.”

-Rule Changes Effective October 2024
+Rule changes effective October 2024

 The following rule changes take effect October 1, 2024: